 About Cooking Vinyl

-Cooking Vinyl was set up in 1986 by former manager and booking agent Martin Goldschmidt, who remains owner and managing director, and distribution manager Pete Lawrence, who initially ran the business as a part-time venture out of a spare room in Goldschmidt’s council house in Stockwell, South London.
+Cooking Vinyl was set up by former artist manager and booking agent Martin Goldschmidt, who remains owner and managing director, and distribution manager Pete Lawrence.
+They initially ran the business out of a spare room in Goldschmidt’s council house in Stockwell, South London.
 In 1986, the label released The Texas Campfire Tapes, an impromptu live performance by the singer Michelle Shocked recorded at a folk festival on a portable cassette machine with fading batteries.
 The release went on to sell 250,000 copies worldwide.

 In 2014 Cooking Vinyl was nominated for the AIM Independent Label of the Year Award.